How to Prevent Attic Mold From Growing (If It's Not Too Late Already)

-I went through just a couple of hundreds files from my recent inspections in search for some pictures and I'm overwhelmed with a number of mold contaminated attics.
-While inspecting, I've never realized that, but it seams that this area is completely off limits for some home owners.
-So, I decided to bring a little attic awareness into your daily routines, and hope you'll appreciate it.
+I went through just a couple of hundreds of files from my recent inspections in search for some pictures and I'm overwhelmed by the number of mold-contaminated attics.
+I've never realized it but it seems like this area is completely off-limits for some homeowners.
+So, I decided to bring a little attic awareness into your daily routine and hope you'll appreciate it.

 What Causes Attic Mold?

-There are a few factors that have a major impact on making attic area a "mold friendly" environment:
+There are a few factors that have a major impact on making attic areas a "mold friendly" environment:

 - improperly insulated cathedral ceilings and skylight chases

 - furnaces and water heaters installed in open attic

 - plumbing vents open into the attic—uninsulated air ducts

 - poorly insulated ceiling penetrations, attic access panels

 Just the first two items combined together could transform your attic into the steamy, mold contaminated room during the cold season.
 Any warm air trapped under the roof will form condensation on framing, decking surfaces, and roofing nails creating mold nesting habitat.
 Some homes have more than one attic and an upper one, usually located above the bedrooms and bathrooms is always more susceptible of being contaminated because warm air from lower parts of the house will naturally raise up, transfer through the ceiling and all its penetrations into the attic.